×

 • Korean is spoken as a national language in: North Korea, South Korea.

 You will also get to know the continents where Mongolian and Korean speaking countries lie.
-Based on the number of people that speak these languages, the position of Mongolian language is not available and position of Korean language is 12.
+Based on the number of people that speak these languages, the position of Mongolian language is 26 and position of Korean language is 12.
 Find all the information about these languages on Mongolian and Korean.

 Mongolian and Korean Language History